Catgameplay/Algorithms-and-Big-O-notation-C-/README.md

 # Algorithms-and-Big-O-notation-C#

+A small cheat sheet for understanding the time and space complexity of algorithms:

 - <strong>O(N!)</strong> - The worst of everyone else.
 The bigger the input the bigger is time.
 The most complex.

 - <strong>O(2^N)</strong> - A better Version of O(N!), but less complex and still takes a while.